 In this blog I made a short review about online stock brokers existing in the Philippines stock market.

-If you’re reading this, you’ve probably read that Investing in Philippine stock market requires a stockbroker.
-This is a non-negotiable and is the mandatory first step for anyone wanting to buy his first share of stock.
+If you’re reading this, you’ve probably read that Investing in Philippine stock market requires the service of a stockbroker.
+This is a non-negotiable and is the mandatory first step for anyone wanting to buy his first share of stock in Philippine stock market.

-These brokers place buy and sell orders in the Philippine stock exchange on your behalf.
+These brokers, or more appropriately called Trading Participants, place buy and sell orders in the Philippine stock exchange on your behalf as their clients.
 In exchange, they receive some commission for every buy or sell transaction they match for you.
 No matched order means no commission for them, no deduction from your cash balance.